kolschew/InclusiveVcb/README.md

 ```
 pip3 install -r requirements.txt
 ```
 This installs all the dependencies needed for the package.
-If you introduce new dependencies, please add them to `requirements.txt`.